JacksonSan009/Steam-profile-page/readme.md

 * First at all, we need to get the api key.
 You can get it [here](https://steamcommunity.com/dev/apikey)
 * Then you gotta enter into 'PlayerController.cs' to set the key.

-* to run the project, as it has .net in it, and step on the project folder and run the next command: 'dotnet run'
+* to run the project, as it has .net in it, and step on the project folder and run the next command: 'dotnet run' or 'dotnet run --project Steam-profile-page'